Praeda822/pkbreakoutgame/README.md

 3. **Break Blocks**: Direct the ball to collide with blocks, breaking them and earning points.

+4. **Don't Get Overwhelmed!**: New rows of blocks will spawn in as you play the game, fortunately the ball _also_ breaks blocks on their respective top side!
+Watch for the bounce!

-4. **Advance Levels**: Once all blocks are cleared, the game advances to the next level with increased difficulty.
+5. **Advance Levels**: Once all blocks are cleared, the game advances to the next level with increased difficulty.

-5. **Avoid dropping the Ball**: If the ball falls below the paddle, the game ends.
+6. **Avoid dropping the Ball**: If the ball falls below the paddle, the game ends.
 The game will also end if the ball gets stuck in a loop; in this case, manually restart the game by refreshing your page until I fix it.

 ## Technologies Used